philippabele/developers-guide-to-linux/02_operation_of_running_systems/090_kernel_runtime_parameters/091_change_kernel_runtime_parameters.md

 ## Example

-The cdrom drive of your computer can be locked with the variable `dev.cdrom.lock` setting it to `1` will lock the drive, `0` will unlock it
+The hostname of your computer can be changed with the variable `kernel.hostname`.

 ## Exercice

-Unlock the cdrom drive in the kernel parameters temporally.
+- Find out the current hostname of your host.
+- Change the hostname to 'dhbw-testhost'